bhsd-harry/wikiparser-node/README.md

 ## Mini (also known as [WikiLint](https://www.npmjs.com/package/wikilint))

 This version provides a [CLI](https://en.wikipedia.org/wiki/Command-line_interface), but only retains the parsing functionality and linting functionality.
 The parsed AST cannot be modified.
-It is used for a [VSCode extension](https://marketplace.visualstudio.com/items?itemName=Bhsd.vscode-extension-wikiparser) and an [ESLint plugin](https://www.npmjs.com/package/eslint-plugin-wikitext).
+It is used for the [WikiParser Language Server](https://marketplace.visualstudio.com/items?itemName=Bhsd.vscode-extension-wikiparser) VSCode extension.

 ## Browser-compatible